Ohm-Np/Code-vault/README.md

 # Personal
-A personal repository of some chunk of codes - from multiple programming languages - focusing on spatial data analysis.
+A personal repository to save some important chunk of codes - possibly from multiple programming languages with focus on spatial data analysis.

 These includes:
 1. R (currently)